Englishson0909/EPA23/readme.md

 2. German learners were better at distinguishing the durations between different syllable types than the Korean and Spanish leaners at B1, but the Korean learners showed a clear progression at B2.

+### Implication ###
+1. important prosodic features such as syllable variability and a crucial role of vowel reduction could become a focus in the classroom

+2. Different pronunciation features could fruitfully emphasized in teaching and learning based on the L1 background of learners.

+3. Investigating measures which count in pronunciation has implications for the assessment for pronunciation.